jenniferdinh1997/onTime/README.md

 #### Setup your git repo

-1. in the project root `git init`
-2. `git add .` to add all the starter code
-3. `git commit -m "setup boilerplate"`
-4. go to github and create your github and create a repo (Without a readme or liscense you can add that later!)
+1. go to github and create your github and create a repo (Without a readme or liscense you can add that later!)
-5. Then follow the directions on github that says ```…or create a new repository on the command line```
+2. Then follow the directions on github that says ```…or create a new repository on the command line```

 it should look like this

 ```
 git init
-git add README.md
+git add .
 git commit -m "first commit"
 git remote add origin git@git.generalassemb.ly:SEI-CC/test.git // this will be whatever your address will be
 git push -u origin master